FileEditor97/Nohi-bot-server-status/README.md

 - More setup fields in config
 - Removed unwanted code
 - Removed web-server as it's not required
-- Refresh button
+- Refresh button (after clicking it stays disabled for 10 seconds)
-- (experimental) Playerlist format changed to more compact (especialy for viewing on mobile)
+- Playerlist format changed to more compact (especialy for viewing on mobile)
 - Timezone problem fixed, now it's more flexible for configuration.
+- Playerlist displays every player (maximum of 25*30 = 750)

 ## To-do List
-~- Add bot shutdown(restart) command~ (problematic)
+- ~Add bot shutdown(restart) command~ (problematic)
-- Fix graph's element to look better(?)
+- ~Fix graph's element to look better(?)~ (optimization)
-~- Figure out what with timezones, summer time (they are a bit strangely implemented, resulting in time like 25:00 and further)~
+- ~Figure out what with timezones, summer time (they are a bit strangely implemented, resulting in time like 25:00 and further)~
 - Maintenance mode
-- (Possibly) Display other information about the server ~- Fix problem with image(graph) cutting off on mobile client~ ~- Option to toggle player data - time on server.
-Maybe change alltogether list to multiple collumns. ~ (experimental for now)
+- (Possibly) Display other information about the server
+- ~Fix problem with image(graph) cutting off on mobile client~
+- ~Option to toggle player data - time on server.
+Maybe change alltogether list to multiple collumns. ~

 ## src/config.json